corridor/sqlalchemy-history/docs/configuration.rst

 Column exclusion and inclusion
 ------------------------------

 With `exclude` configuration option you can define which entity attributes you want to get versioned.
-By default Continuum versions all entity attributes.
+By default History versions all entity attributes.

 ::